PannaCottaSolomon/Stock-Analyzer-with-Mean-Reversion-Strategy/README.md

 3. **Single Asset**: Currently supports one ticker at a time
 4. **No Transaction Costs**: Simulation doesn't include brokerage fees or slippage
 5. **Market Hours**: Assumes continuous trading without gaps
+6. **Sharpe Calculation Simplification**: Risk-free rate is excluded from the Sharpe ratio calculation for simplicity

 ## Future Improvements